AeroDBPGC/website/Contributing.md

 Before you start contributing, please make sure you have [Git](https://git-scm.com) and [Node](https://nodejs.org/en/) installed on your machine.
 This project is created using Gatsby framework, which a a framework built on React used to build fast static sites or web application.

 The project also needs you to have basic understanding of:
-* React - (Stateless function components would suffice)
+* React - (Stateless functional components would suffice)
 * Javascript
 * CSS - (Basics or Bootstrap)
 * HTML